LeebanY/DemogFit/README.md

 - Wilkinson-Herbots, H.M., 2008.
 The distribution of the coalescence time and the number of pairwise nucleotide differences in the “isolation with migration” model.
 Theoretical Population Biology, 73(2), pp.277-288.

 ## A small note:
 Hi all, for transparency sake: much of the package was converted from Mathematica scripts to the R package with the help of Claude (Sonnet/Opus) models.
-This dramatically sped up the time it took to come up finish putting together this package and I have tried to sanity check the results as much as possible, but LLMs are of course error-prone.
+This dramatically sped up the time it took to finish this package and I have tried to sanity check the results as much as possible, but LLMs are of course error-prone.
 If you do spot a bug or an issue with outputs, please do raise an issue and I will try to fix it as quickly as I can.

 ## License